 Dogs Naturally Magazine recommends pet parents consider distilled water or installing a reverse osmosis system.
 Avoid toothpaste with fluoride, and if feeding your dog fruits and vegetables, try to obtain organic produce that is organic.
-Note: You should be using a dog-safe toothpaste to begin with, so be careful.

 Did we miss any water dangers?
 Let us know how you keep your dog healthy year round in the comments below.
 We love and encourage our readers to bark back!